 stream levels are running a little below normal.
 Wading is safe and easy about anywhere.
 The

 lower section of the river and the Big hole valley section is getting a little too warm., but otherwise

 the river is in good shape.

 08/19/17 The upper river is in good shape.
-This includes the head waters down to the Big
+This includes the head waters down to the Big Hole

-greatly with the section you are fishing.
+with the section you are fishing.

 08/17/17 The headwater are in good shape and fun to fish.
 We don't recommend fishing in the big

 08/26/17 The stream levels are a little low but in good condition otherwise.
 The cool nights are

 helping to keep the water temperature down.
 We had two good reports from customers fishing this

 09/07/17 stream levels are low in all sections but otherwise, in good shape.
-Avoid fishing the
+Avoid fishing the lower

-also working good - Carpenter ants, Japanese beetles and hoppers.
+working good - Carpenter ants, Japanese beetles and hoppers.

 09/28/17 The river is in good shape and should be getting much better soon.
 The weather is